 Many of our San Antonio truck accident attorneys are Board-Certified in Personal Injury Law by the Texas Board of Legal Specialization.
 We focus our practice on handling major accident cases involving cars and trucks, with a proven record of results.

 Contact us online or by phone at (210) 774-6445 to schedule a free, confidential consultation.

 After being hurt in a truck accident, you are facing loss of income from time off work, medical bills, doctor visits, and grief.
 If you or a loved one has been involved in an accident involving a large truck or another type of commercial vehicle, you need a lawyer who knows how to handle it.
 We've been handling these kinds of cases since we started our firm in 1990.

-As experienced personal injury and wrongful death lawyers, we are able to offer plenty of guidance and support for clients who get injured in trucking accidents.
+As experienced truck accident lawyers, we are able to offer plenty of guidance and support for clients who get injured in trucking accidents.
 These include: